Hunter syndrome: History

 The syndrome is named after physician Charles A. Hunter (1873–1955), who first described it in 1917.

 Research

 Beginning in 2010, a phase I/II clinical trial evaluated intrathecal injections of a more concentrated dose of idursulfase than the intravenous formulation used in enzyme replacement therapy infusions, in hopes of preventing the cognitive decline associated with the severe form of the condition.
 Results were reported in October 2013.
 A phase II/III clinical trial began in 2014.
 This study did not meet the endpoints to submit for commercial access by 2022.
-Participants were rolled over into a post trial access study until another treatment has been approved by the FDA and made available for commercial access.
+Participants were rolled over into a post trial access study until another treatment has been approved by the US Food and Drug Administration (FDA) and made available for commercial access.

-In 2017, a 44-year-old patient with MPS II was treated with gene therapy in an attempt to prevent further damage by the disease.
-This is the first case of gene editing being used in vivo in humans.
-The study was extended to six patients in 2018.
+Gene-based treatments for MPS II remain investigational.
+In 2017, a patient with MPS II became the first person to receive in vivo genome editing, using the experimental therapy SB-913.
+Enrollment in the SB-913 study was later stopped after no clinical benefit was observed.
+A separate gene therapy, RGX-121, advanced to late-stage clinical testing for neuronopathic MPS II, but the FDA declined to approve it in February 2026 because of concerns about the trial design and evidence of efficacy; the FDA later stated that existing data could be considered under accelerated approval and that no additional studies were required.
+In August 2026, the FDA paused further use of RGX-121 in clinical trials after spinal imaging abnormalities were identified in 5 treated participants.